scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 Our work shows that in many cases it is advantageous to use general purposes languages, like Python, for scientific computing.
-Although some computational parts of this work might be somewhat simpler to implement in a domain specific language, [#]_ the breath of tasks that we work with could make hard to integrate all the parts using a domain specific language.
+Although some computational parts of this work might be somewhat simpler to implement in a domain specific language, [#]_ the breath of tasks that we work with could make it hard to integrate all of the parts using a domain specific language.

 .. [#] Examples of such languages are MATLAB, Octave, SciLab, etc.